 And the weird thing is, a lot of these are decent choices.
 Everyone knows caffeine is a good stimulant.
 Adrafinil is the over-the-counter version of modafinil, an FDA-approved medication for sleep disorders; many of my patients have been very happy with it.
 Bacopa monnieri has been found to improve memory in so many studies I can’t even keep track of all of them.
 Noopept is an approved medication in Russia.
 Tianeptine is an approved medication in France.
 All of these are chemicals with at least some evidence base behind them, which are potentially good for certain people.
-If some nootropics user were to say they wanted to try adrafinil, or bacopa, or noopept, or any of the other stuff on that list, I would classify them with the mountain climber – doing something risky but not necessarily stupid.

 But taking Neuroxium/Synagen/CerebralX is exactly as bad an idea as you would expect from the advertising copy.